m4ss1m0g/mediatr-ts/README.md

 ## Notification Handler

 Below a simple example without Inversify.
-If you want Inversify to resolve the `NotificationHandler` you should configure the `resolver` property of `mediatorSettings` see the `RequestHandler` example above.
+If you want Inversify to resolve the `notificationHandler` you should configure the `resolver` property of `mediatorSettings` see the `requestHandler` example above.

 ```typescript
 const result: string[] = [];